What if I don't have a head count yet?

 Is a preview required?

 A bridal preview is not required, but it is highly encouraged!
-It is however part of the bride's pricing.
 It’s the perfect time to test products, tweak application methods, and see if we are a good fit.
+Don't know exactly what you want?
+That's ok!
+We can figure it out through the preview process.

 How long does a preview take?